Last updated on April 30, 2022

-The Public Sector is usually comprised of organizations that are owned and operated by the government and exist to provide services for its citizens.
+The public sector is a part of the economy that comprises all organizations that are owned and operated by the government.
+This includes everything from schools and hospitals to roads and bridges.
+The main purpose of the public sector is to provide services that are considered essential for the well-being of society.
+These services are typically provided free of charge or at a subsidized rate.
 Similar to the voluntary sector, organizations in the public sector do not seek to generate a profit.

-Funding for public services are usually raised through a variety of methods, including taxes, fees, and through financial transfers from other levels of government (e.g. from a federal to a provincial or state government).
+Funding for public services is usually raised through a variety of methods, including taxes, fees, and financial transfers from other levels of government (e.g. from a federal to a provincial or state government).

 Different governments from around the world may employ their own unique method of funding for public services.

-For example, in Canada a Crown corporation is an enterprise owned by the Crown (or Queen) but still has the ability to function like a private enterprise.
+For example, in Canada, a Crown corporation is an enterprise owned by the Crown (or Queen) but still has the ability to function as a private enterprise.
 The BC Lottery Corporation is a provincial Crown corporation and in 2013/14 generated $1.17 billion dollars of net revenue that it was able to directly invest back into BC’s provincial economy.

 Sometimes the public sector will partner with an organization in the private sector to create a public-private partnership.
-These hybrid organizations (named P3s) work together to jointly deliver a service or business venture to a community (see examples).
+These hybrid organizations (named P3s) work together to jointly deliver a service or business venture to a community.

-Through the process of outsourcing, public sector organizations will often engage private enterprises to deliver goods and services to its citizens.
+Through the process of outsourcing, public sector organizations will often engage private enterprises to deliver goods and services to their citizens.

 - Emergency Services

 - Law Enforcement

 - Police Services